pwelke/beamer_compress/README.md

 ## Known Issues

-As I am lazy, the script depends on two pdf libraries.
-It could certainly be improved to work with only one (probably pdftk) which would allow to get rid of the python requirement, as well.
+I am not an expert on pdfs and it is very likely that the output of any other latex compiler (apart from pdflatex) will break the script.